-The range of orchestras includes 2 prestigious internationally renowned orchestras in their own world-class symphony halls, a professional orchestra that will “take it on the road” throughout a region for family & school audiences, an energized community orchestra building audiences in a suburban market, and a well-known summer institute and premier summer training programs and music festivals in the USA.
+Enjoy performances by a wide range orchestras including prestigious internationally renowned orchestras in world-class symphony halls, orchestras that “take it on the road” throughout a region for family & school audiences, energized community orchestras, performances in major urban and suburban markets, well-known summer institutes, training programs, and music festivals.

 Fort Worth Symphony Orchestra performs the concert in March 2022 from its home symphony hall, Bass Performance Hall, conducted by Alex Amsel.
 The performance is a return for the symphony that performed the world premiere in 2019.
 The orchestra is known worldwide as the performing orchestra for the Van Cliburn Piano Competition.
 Joining the orchestra will be theater and TV professionals, Patty Wirtz as “Professor Pat Pending,” and Steven Raikes as the hyper-energized T-Rex Conductor.

 The Nashville Symphony will present the southern US premiere performance in Schermerhorn Symphony Center, March 2022.
 The performance will be conducted by Nathan Aspinall.
 Nashville Symphony is presenting the concert in their “comeback season” as part of their Ann & Monroe Carell Family Trust “Family Series” performances.

 Symphony of the Mountains, a professional symphony in Northeast Tennessee, will be taking the show on the road for performances in Tennessee and Southwest Virginia in May 2022.
 Music Director Cornelia Laemmli Orth will be leading the orchestra in several performances for families and students.